Dorothy Macham

 Dorothy Ann Macham ARRC (July 19, 1910 – July 12, 2002) was a Canadian Nursing Sister, hospital superintendent and later Executive Director of Toronto’s Women's College Hospital.

 Macham joined the Royal Canadian Army Medical Corps in 1939 as a Nursing Sister.
 She served in mobile units and military hospitals in the United Kingdom and Europe, both as a nursing sister and a supervisor.

 Macham received the Royal Red Cross Class 2 (ARRC) medal by King George VI in recognition of her wartime service.
 She also received an appointment to the Order of Canada on April 8, 1981.

 Early life

 Dorothy Macham was born on July 19, 1910, in New Lowell in Simcoe County, Ontario.

 Macham enrolled in the Women’s College Hospital School of Nursing in 1929 and completed the program in 1932.
-After graduation, she pursued postgraduate coursework in psychiatric nursing and nursing administration at the Whitby Mental Hospital from 1933-1935.
+After graduation, she pursued postgraduate coursework in psychiatric nursing and nursing administration at the Whitby Mental Hospital from 1933 to 1935.

 Macham returned to Women’s College Hospital in 1936, where she worked as an operating room supervisor until the start of World War II.